Roma Street station construction update - February and March 2025

 • Delivery of equipment via Roma Street and busway at night outside of operational hours

-• Concrete demolition and utilities investigation using excavators, jackhammering, saw-cutting hand tools, elevated work platforms and installation of noise proof matting
+• Concrete demolition of Platform 2 slab and internal walls requiring excavators, jackhammering, saw-cutting hand tools, concrete coring tools, elevated work platforms and installation of noise proof matting

 • Construction of lift shaft and stairs requiring concrete trucks and agitators, and concrete boom pump

-• Busway platform 1 tie in to canopy pavilion area requiring rain screen installation, scaffolding, formwork, concrete pours, structural steel delivery and steel fixing.
+• Platform 1 tie in to canopy pavilion area requiring rain screen installation, scaffolding, formwork, concrete pours, structural steel delivery and steel fixing.

 Service and civil work

-The following works will be ongoing and features both day and night work:
+The following works features both day and night work:

-• Service pipe installation with a micro tunnel boring machine (TBM) launched from within the Roma Street site.
+• Storm water pipe installation with a micro tunnel boring machine (TBM) launched from within the Roma Street site.
 Excavation of a pit in the centre median will be required to retrieve the micro TBM

 • Open-cut trenching and pipe installation with road saws, jackhammers, excavators, vacuum excavation trucks, generators, mobile cranes, lighting towers and hand tools

-• Permanent civil storm water works, sewer connection, and service utility investigation and relocation between Parkland Boulevard and the western site boundary.
+• Permanent civil storm water works between Parkland Boulevard and the western site boundary.

 Underground cavern

-The following works will be ongoing and features both day and night work:
+The following works features both day and night work:

 What to expect

-Construction activities may generate increased levels of noise, dust and vibration.
+• Increased levels of noise, dust and vibration

 • Construction vehicles travelling to and from the worksite via Roma Street